label Training & Fitness

 Should I stretch or foam roll first?

 Foam roll first, then stretch.
 Foam rolling reduces tissue stiffness and increases blood flow, making the subsequent stretch more effective and less uncomfortable.
-A 5-minute foam rolling session followed by 5 minutes of static stretching produces better acute flexibility gains than either modality alone, according to a 2014 study in the Journal of Strength and Conditioning Research.
+A short foam rolling session followed by static stretching can produce better acute flexibility gains than either modality alone.

 Written by